|

 - We will use a fast clock running at a 3:1 ratio

-- Car Cards will be used for freight forwarding
+- Car cards will be used for freight forwarding

 - The scenery and general design will be generic enough to allow prototype